rahul-sha/Fusion360-Posts/README.md

 - Tool by tool tolerance U code for presetter command.
 - Optional Presetter feed control based on individual tool.
 - Tool return to a designated home location.
+- Cleanup Userdefined section for my context and remvoing unused settings.